fttlov/JCAdvance/README.md

   The `CalcMotionStick` logic was rewritten to prevent the virtual wheel from snapping in the opposite direction when reaching maximum steering angles.
 Added manual calibration: if the wheel gets off-center, hold your controller in a comfortable position and press the calibration hotkey to reset the center.

   ### External Pedals Support
-  Originally designed for custom Arduino-based pedals, this feature has been expanded to support standard DirectInput wheels/pedals.
+  Originally designed for custom Arduino-based pedals (and a few others), this feature has been expanded to support standard DirectInput wheels/pedals.

   *Setup:* Connect your device, enable **"Dinput Search"** in the Steering tab of `Config.exe`, and launch `JCAdvance.exe`.
-If you see `[Pedals Search] ID 0: Found device 'Your Device Name' -> APPROVED!` in the console, it is configured correctly.
-If inputs do not register, adjust the `Pedal1Axis` and `Pedal2Axis` options in the Configurator.
-If automatic detection fails, replace `AUTO` with your exact device name (found via `joy.cpl`) in the configuration file.
+If you see your dedice name `[Pedals Search] ID 0: Found device 'Your Device Name' -> APPROVED!` in the console, it is configured correctly.
+If inputs do not register, adjust the `PedalAxis` options in the Configurator.
+If automatic detection fails, try entering the name manually: launch joy.cpl via Run or cmd and replace ‘AUTO’ with the exact name of your steering wheel/pedals from joy.cpl.  <br>

+I tested this feature using an old "Logitech Wingman" wheel and it f@cking works!

   ### Testing & Debugging Limitations
   - **Sony Controllers:** The developer currently lacks access to physical DualShock/DualSense controllers.
 While the original emulation code remains intact, some untested issues may occur.